LON - YYZ

 What’s the cheapest day of the week to fly from London to Toronto Pearson Airport?

-The average price of all flights from London to Toronto Pearson Intl Airport clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from London to Toronto Pearson Intl Airport clicked on KAYAK for each day over the last 12 months.

 What is the cheapest month to fly from London to Toronto Pearson Intl Airport?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from London to Toronto Pearson Intl Airport, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from London to Toronto Pearson Intl Airport, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from London to Toronto Pearson Intl Airport?

-To get a below average price on the flight from London to Toronto Pearson Intl Airport, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 89 days before departure.
+To get a below average price on the flight from London to Toronto Pearson Intl Airport, you should book around 5 weeks before departure.
+For the absolute cheapest price, our data suggests you should book 24 weeks before departure.

 Good to know - Cheap tickets from London to Toronto Pearson Airport

-Low season
+Low seasonJanuary

-High season
+High seasonJuly

-Cheapest flight
+Cheapest flight£170

-Best time to beat the crowds (15% less expensive on average)
+Best time to beat the crowds (11% less expensive on average)

-Most popular time to fly (33% more expensive on average)
+Most popular time to fly (20% more expensive on average)

-Flight from London Stansted Airport to Toronto Pearson Airport
+Flight from London Luton Airport to Toronto

 Estimated return price